7.3 Visualizations, Dashboards, and Executive Views

 • Dashboards should translate validated data into decisions, not decorate weak numbers with charts.

-• Every dashboard needs clear definitions, refresh timing, thresholds, drill-down rules, and an owner for follow-up.
+• Every dashboard needs documented definitions, refresh timing, thresholds, role-based drill-down, and an owner accountable for follow-up.

-• RHIA candidates should watch for misleading scales, mixed denominators, missing context, and patient-level privacy exposure.
+• Watch for misleading scales, truncated y-axes, mixed denominators, small samples, missing context, and patient-level privacy exposure.

 Building Dashboards That Support Decisions

 A dashboard is useful only when it turns reliable data into a clear operational decision.
-In RHIA work, dashboards may show coding turnaround, incomplete documentation, release of information aging, clinical documentation improvement response rates, HIE access patterns, quality abstraction defects, denial trends, or patient portal request volume.
-The exam expects an administrator to ask whether the display is accurate, explainable, and tied to action.
+In RHIA work, dashboards may display coding turnaround, incomplete documentation, ROI request aging, clinical documentation improvement (CDI) query response rates, health information exchange (HIE) access patterns, quality-abstraction defects, denial trends, or patient-portal request volume.
+The exam expects an administrator to ask whether the display is accurate, explainable, and tied to an action.

-The first dashboard decision is not visual style.
-It is the management question.
-A daily work queue needs record-level drill-down, aging categories, and owner assignment.
-A monthly leadership view may need trends, targets, and exception flags.
-A compliance view may need audit detail, access patterns, and documented follow-up.
-If those uses are mixed without design discipline, the dashboard becomes crowded and no group can act on it.
+The first dashboard decision is not visual style; it is the management question.
+A daily work queue needs record-level drill-down, aging buckets, and owner assignment.
+A monthly leadership view needs trends, targets, and exception flags.
+A compliance view needs audit detail, access logs, and documented follow-up.
+When those uses are mixed without design discipline, the dashboard becomes crowded and no group can act on it.

 Dashboard elementGood practiceRisk if ignored

-Metric definitionState numerator, denominator, exclusions, and sourceLeaders debate numbers instead of acting
+Metric definitionState numerator, denominator, exclusions, sourceLeaders debate the number instead of acting

-Refresh timingShow last refresh date and expected lagUsers assume stale data is current
+Refresh timingShow last-refresh date and expected lagUsers treat stale data as current

 ThresholdsTie colors to policy, target, or risk toleranceRed and green become arbitrary signals

-OwnershipAssign follow-up for each exceptionProblems are displayed but not managed
+OwnershipAssign follow-up for each exceptionProblems are displayed but never managed

 Dashboards need context.
-A documentation completion rate of 92% may be good or poor depending on the requirement, service line, record age, and patient volume.
-A denial spike may reflect a payer policy change, a coding education issue, a documentation template problem, or a backlog.
-A valid dashboard provides enough context for the next question, not every possible answer on one screen.
+A documentation completion rate of 92% may be excellent or poor depending on the requirement, service line, record age, and volume.
+A denial spike may reflect a payer policy change, coding education gap, template defect, or backlog.
+Provide enough context for the next question, not every possible answer on one screen.

 For exam questions, be suspicious of attractive displays that lack validation.
-The right answer often calls for verifying source data, standardizing definitions, documenting refresh frequency, adding denominator context, or restricting patient-level detail.
-A dashboard is a governance product.
-It should make the correct action easier and the wrong conclusion less likely.
+The credited answer often calls for verifying source data, standardizing the definition, documenting refresh frequency, adding denominator context, restricting patient-level detail to authorized users, or selecting a chart that matches the question.
+A dashboard is a governance product: it should make the correct action easier and the wrong conclusion less likely.

 Test Your Knowledge